Meet your District 2 Team

 Adhilene speaks Spanish and worked in high school as a translator for parents, tutored ELD students, organized fundraisers for unhoused people, served in leadership for La Raza Unida and choreographed cultural dance performances.

-In the fall, Adhilene will head off to Cal State East Bay with multiple scholarships.
+Adhilene attends Cal State East Bay with multiple scholarships and awards.

-Focus Areas: Constituent Support, Newsletter, Disaster Preparedness, Community Engagement.
+Focus Areas: Constituent Support, Disaster Preparedness, Community Engagement.